brandonmartinez/mm-gulp-grunt-webpack-comparison/README.md

 `yarn add grunt-contrib-copy --dev`

-## Add Local Development and Webserver
+## Local Development and Distribution

 Install the grunt-contrib-watch NPM package that we'll configure to watch and serve files from our app: